syntasso/kratix-docs/docs/workshop/part-ii/03-service-on-demand.md

 Defining a Pipeline requires a number of files and scripts.
 For that reason it is best to create a subfolder to organise these specific items.

-More specifically, the first two files you will need are:
+More specifically, the first three files you will need are:

 - `run`: a script containing the code that will be executed when the Workflow runs.
 - `default-config.yaml`: a values document containing configuration options for the default ElasticSearch and Kibana.